 During her academic career, Dr. Chirnomas established and directed the Pediatric Bone Marrow Transplant Program at Yale-New Haven Hospital and served as the Medical Director of the Children’s Transplantation Unit.
-Prior to that, she was the Director of the Thalassemia Program and a funded clinical researcher and attending at Boston Children’s Hospital/Dana Farber Cancer Institute, Division of Pediatric Hematology-Oncology and Hematopoietic Stem Cell Transplantation.
+Prior to that, she was the Director of the Thalassemia Program, and a funded clinical researcher and attending physician at Boston Children’s Hospital/Dana Farber Cancer Institute, Division of Pediatric Hematology-Oncology and Hematopoietic Stem Cell Transplantation.

-Dr. Chirnomas received her B.A. in diplomatic history from the University of Pennsylvania, College of Arts and Sciences, and her B.S.E. in health care economics from the University of Pennsylvania, Wharton School.
+Dr. Chirnomas received her B.A. in Diplomatic History from the University of Pennsylvania, College of Arts and Sciences, and her B.S.E. in Health Care Economics from the University of Pennsylvania, Wharton School.
 She received her M.D. at the Albert Einstein College of Medicine and completed her M.P.H. at the Harvard School of Public Health, Program of Clinical Effectiveness.
 Dr. Chirnomas completed her residency and Chief Residency in Pediatrics at Yale, followed by her fellowship in Pediatric Hematology-Oncology at Dana Farber Cancer Institute/Boston Children’s Hospital.